siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 - There are two ways to configure server-side encryption for Amazon S3 artifacts:
   - CodePipeline creates an Amazon S3 artifact bucket and default AWS-managed SSE-KMS encryption keys when you create a pipeline using the Create Pipeline wizard.
 The master key is encrypted along with object data and managed by AWS.
   - You can create and manage your own customer-managed SSE-KMS keys.

+# S3 CloudFront
+-  fast content delivery network (CDN)
+-  Edge Location - This is the location where content will be cached.
+This is separate to an AWS Region/AZ

 # CodeBuild
 Overrride build with buildspecOverride properties set to the new buildspec.yml file